 '''

 stop() -> ok

 Same as stop(normal).

 stop(Reason) -> ok

 Types:

 Reason = term()

-Stops the force forcer.

 '''

 Stops the fprof server.

 The supplied Reason becomes the exit reason for the server process.
 Default Any Reason other than kill sends a request to the server and waits for it to clean up, reply and exit.
 If Reason is kill, the server is bluntly killed.